percyqaz/percyqaz/README.md

 </div>

-## 👋 Hello, I am Percyqaz and I enjoy most things to do with code
+## 👋 Hello, I'm Percyqaz and I enjoy most things code

 Most of my projects are personal tools or solutions I've created for myself
 I like to release them to the public for the two-way benefits of feedback and bug reports for me while you get useful free software